IKai-Lai/Reinforcement-Learning-in-Preventive-Maintenance-and-Production-Scheduling/README.md

 This model suite might face several limitations, including:

+1. **Real-Time Adaptability** <br>
-1. **Real-Time Adaptability**: The model may not adapt quickly to sudden changes in machine conditions or unexpected breakdowns, especially if these events are not represented in the historical data.
+ The model may not adapt quickly to sudden changes in machine conditions or unexpected breakdowns, especially if these events are not represented in the historical data.

-2. **Dependency on Accurate Domain Knowledge**:
+3. **Dependency on Accurate Domain Knowledge** <br>

 The effectiveness of the model heavily relies on the accuracy of the incorporated domain knowledge about machine deterioration.
 Misestimations can lead to suboptimal decision-making.

-3. **Maintenance Scheduling Complexity**:
+3. **Maintenance Scheduling Complexity**<br>

 Integrating a dynamic deterioration model into the scheduling process increases the complexity of maintenance planning, potentially making it harder to predict maintenance windows and allocate resources efficiently.